charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Compiling packages** from source is a common operation in computational science, so we implemented as many of these as we could and also implemented some of our own.
   However, compiling glibc and LLVM takes much longer than everything else in the benchmark suite, so we excluded LLVM and glibc.
   We implemented a pattern for compiling packages from Spack that discounts the time taken to download sources, counting only the time taken to unpack, patch, configure, compile, link, and install them.
-  We implemented compiling Python, Boost, HDF5, Apache, git, and Perl.<!--TODO: update with data.-->
+  We implemented compiling Python, HDF5, git, and Perl.

 - Implementing headless for **browsers** in "batch-mode" without GUI interaction is not impossibly difficult, but non-trivial.
   Furthermore, we deprioritized this benchmark because few computational science applications resemble the workload of a web browser.